mcsorkun/ChemPlot/docs/index.rst

 We developed a python package, Chemplot, that allows users to plot the chemical space of their datasets.
 Chemplot contains smart algorithms behind which uses both structural and tailored similarity.
 Moreover, it is easy to use even for non-experts.
+For details on the background of ChemPlot you can find `here <https://chemrxiv.org/engage/chemrxiv/article-details/617180aaff3ba991f99af550>`_ our paper.

 This guide provides the user with the explanantion of ChemPlot concepts and functionality.